tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速配置_intl_en.md

 ### Resolving a Domain Name
 After the custom domain name is connected to CDN, you will be assigned a CNAME domain name (suffixed with `.cdn.dnsv1.com`).
 You will need to complete the CNAME configuration through your domain name service provider.
 For more information, see [CNAME Configuration](https://cloud.tencent.com/document/product/228/3121).

->!
-You will not be able to directly access the CNAME domain name.
+>You will not be able to directly access the CNAME domain name.
 ![CNAME](https://main.qcloudimg.com/raw/b0e9b2e0febc4b480a16a11f06498740.png)

 ### Disabling the Feature